 “Tricia is one of the best: a conscientious copyeditor who gives her all to every manuscript put into her capable hands.
 Not only is she well versed in the Chicago Manual of Style, she’s an expert at smoothing clunky phrases.
 In addition, she raises thought-provoking questions and points out where you’re telling rather than showing.
 I’m grateful for all of the awesome work she’s done for me.”

 —Kim Catanzarite, award-winning author of They Will Be Coming For Us, editor and Writer’s Digest University copyediting instructor

 “I’ve been working with Tricia for over a year now, and, using her feedback, I’ve been able to reshape my story, putting it in marketable format.
 Because of the insights she offers and questions she asks, the story has evolved into one much more richly detailed, with greater character development, more compelling action, and human drama with which we can all relate.
 I can’t thank Tricia enough, nor can I praise her sufficiently well to make obvious how valuable her help is.
 I’ll just have to make it big so everyone knows from the results.”

 —Callaghan Grant, aspiring author of Chalice

 Finalist in Contemporary Romance Young Adult/New Adult for CRW 2020 Stiletto Contest

 Waking up screaming one morning in her boyfriend Scott’s fraternity-house bedroom is just one hurdle that Sara Browne must overcome in her struggle to patch her life back together.
 She wants to embrace Scott and is thankful for his return, but she’s too scared to be that close to him.
 As Sara struggles with her own recovery, she begins to obsess over Carrie Stevens, a student who went missing the year before.
-Several sinister characters emerge until Sara is face to face with the kidnapper, who turns out to be the last person she ever expected.
+Several sinister characters emerge until Sara is face to face with the kidnapper, who turns out to be the last person she expects.